NOTE: Analysis is mixed in with the relation of

 Red's focus on the left hand, asking Richard if he's ever studied his hand, reminds of Cooper-Dougie's attempt to pull the sleeve of his jacket over his left hand.
 And also reminds of the idea of doppelcooper having perhaps a reversed left fingerprint, or so Tammy Preston imagines.

 The drug plot being moved further along, we now know who is carrying the drugs over from Canada, and what they are porting.
 A thing called Sparkle.
-It would be what Richard has just taken, and is likely what Becky and Steven were taking, rather than coke.
+It would be what Richard has just taken, and is likely what Becky and Steven were taking.
 We also wonder if it might be what the drugged-out mother in Las Vegas is taking.

 RED (stomps his right leg five times, rubs his hip): I have a problem with my liver.